TheMalteseSailor/Training/Intermediate/README.md

 # Welcome
 These documents are part of a larger introduction to malware reverse engineering.
+Start by making your way through the encryption material.

 - [Encryption](Encryption.md)
 	- [RC4](RC4.md)